Bolliger & Mabillard: Features

-Bolliger & Mabillard currently manufactures ten different roller coaster styles: Stand-Up Coaster, Inverted Coaster, Floorless Coaster, Flying Coaster, Hyper Coaster, Dive Coaster, Sitting Coaster, Wing Coaster, Family Coaster and most recently, the Surf Coaster.
+Bolliger & Mabillard currently manufactures eleven different roller coaster styles: Stand-Up Coaster, Inverted Coaster, Floorless Coaster, Flying Coaster, Hyper Coaster, Giga Coaster, Dive Coaster, Sitting Coaster, Wing Coaster, Family Coaster and most recently, the Surf Coaster.
 Bolliger & Mabillard has been involved in developing new technologies and concepts in roller coasters almost since its inception.
 It has often worked with engineer Werner Stengel and with designers and management of client theme parks.

 Lift hills

 Diagram comparing a standard lift hill and the B&M pre-drop lift hill.

 Early Bolliger & Mabillard coasters feature an element known as a "pre-drop", a short drop after the top of the lift hill and before the start of the first drop, designed to reduce stress on the lift chain.
 The flat section between the pre-drop and the first drop serves as a shelf to support the weight of the train, reducing related stresses on the chain.
 On most coasters without a pre-drop, the weight of the train tends to pull on the lift chain as it begins its descent because the latter half of the train is still being lifted by the chain.
 Pre-drops have not been used on the company's Dive or Flying coasters, or on hyper coasters built after 1999.
-OzIris at Parc Astérix was the first B&M inverted roller coaster that does not feature a pre-drop.
+OzIris at Parc Astérix, which opened in 2012, was the first B&M inverted roller coaster that does not feature a pre-drop.
 Ever since, no coaster built by B&M has featured a pre-drop because the chain accelerates to acquire the same speed as the train when it is being taken over by gravity after it passes the crest.